You've made it to the edge of the day,

 Your hips,

-You don't have to hold the day together,
+You don't have to hold the day together if it's comfortable,

 Just as a suggestion to the nervous system,